krisztianmukli/bash3boilerplate/README.md

 1. In functions, use `local` before every variable declaration.
 1. Use `UPPERCASE_VARS` to indicate environment variables that can be controlled outside your script.
-1. Use `__double_underscore_prefixed_vars` to indicate global variables that are solely controlled inside your script, with the exception of arguments that are already prefixed with `arg_`, as well as functions, over which b3bp poses no restrictions.
+1. Use `__double_underscore_prefixed_vars` to indicate global variables that are solely controlled inside your script, with the exception of arguments that are already prefixed with `__b3bp_arg_`, as well as functions, over which b3bp poses no restrictions.

 ### Coding style